 Cottage Cheese Keeps You Full and Alert

 In addition to its satiety effects, cottage cheese can help you stay mentally alert from its healthy fats.
-Our brain is made up of 60% fats so when you consume more fats from healthy sources like cottage cheese, you're giving it the essential fuel it needs to thrive[*].
+Our brain is made up of 60% fats so when you consume more fats from healthy sources like cottage cheese while on keto, you're giving it the essential fuel it needs to thrive.

 These fats will also put you in a fat-burning mode, also known as ketosis.
 By replacing your carbohydrate-filled breakfast with cottage cheese, you’ll experience sustained energy without the sudden crash that usually comes in the afternoon.